hupe13/extensions-leaflet-map-github/CustomElevation.md

 }, 10, 2);
 </pre>

-In your elevation.css change the styles like the theme styles in https://unpkg.com/@raruto/leaflet-elevation/dist/leaflet-elevation.css
+In your elevation.css put the styles like the theme styles in https://unpkg.com/@raruto/leaflet-elevation/dist/leaflet-elevation.css